dra11y/twilio-ivr-tester/README.md

 - Ruby v2.6+
 - Bundler v2
-- A backend Twilio IVR application that is intended to interact with the Twilio API accessible from your local machine
+- A backend Twilio IVR application that is intended to interact with (accept incoming requests from and output TwiML responses to) the Twilio API accessible from your local machine

 If needed: